MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/audio-zone-properties.md

 # Audio Zone properties

-When you [create an Audio Zone in your environment](./create-zones-and-environment-audio.md#create-an-audio-zone), the process includes adding the *Audio Zone* component. this component includes a range of properties that are described below.
+When you [create an Audio Zone in your environment](./create-zones-and-environment-audio.md#create-an-audio-zone), the process includes adding the *Audio Zone* component.
+This component includes a range of properties that are described below.

 ![______](../../../media/enhance-your-environment/audio-zones/057-audio-zone-properties.png)